ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 Q_TAILSIT_RLL_MX allows the roll limit angle limit to be set differently from Q_ANGLE_MAX.
 If left at zero both pitch and roll are limited by Q_ANGLE_MAX.
-If none zero roll angle will be limited, pitch max angle will still be Q_ANGLE_MAX.
+If Q_TAILSIT_RLL_MX is nonzero roll angle will be limited and pitch max angle will still be Q_ANGLE_MAX.
-This should be set if your tailsitter can achieve much larger pitch angle that would be safe for roll.
+This should be set if your tailsitter can achieve much larger pitch angle than would be safe for roll (some airframes can't recover from high-speed knife-edge flight).

 Orientation
 ===========